Drought Mitigation Planning in a Multi-Hazards Context

 The project includes the following goals and deliverables:

 - APA will lead the initiative in the research of tools, funding agencies, government programs, and private as well as nonprofit organizations that pertain to drought mitigation.
 This task will also include a survey of local practitioner needs for funding, technical assistance, and guidance.
-This deliverable has been completed, and both the annotated bibliography of primary research, tools and guidance is now available.
-The publication of the practitioner survey report is forthcoming.
+This deliverable has been completed, and both the annotated bibliography of primary research, tools and guidance and the planning practitioner survey report are now available.

-- Together, APA and NDMC will host a drought planning summit involving experts and leaders of stakeholder organizations, project-partner staff, and FEMA representatives.
-The goal of the summit will be to lead participants in a discussion that will result in the explication of guiding principles for the drought mitigation project, the definition of a user audience and its needs, and the identification of volunteers for a project advisory committee.
+- In July 2018, APA and NDMC co-hosted a drought planning summit involving experts and leaders of stakeholder organizations, project-partner staff, and FEMA representatives.
+Participants were led in discussions and activities that resulted in the explication of guiding principles for the drought mitigation project, the definition of a user audience and its needs, and the identification of volunteers for a project advisory committee.

 - APA and NDMC will produce a high-quality, comprehensive drought mitigation guidebook complete with supplemental online resources.
 The guidebook will employ a multi-hazard focus and reference a variety of tools, resources, and state and federal programs useful to local communities as they address drought needs.